websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 ```{note}
 Liferay DXP uses the user-configured language for authenticated users and, by default, the default Portal language for anonymous users.
 ```

-You can configure the Experience using the languages available for your Site.
-To change the available Site languages, see [Site Localization](../../site-settings/site-localization.md).

 ![In addition to the default language, you can define additional languages for the Experience.](./content-page-personalization/images/02.png)